Let It Go, Boomers. Cursive Writing is Dead [OPINION]

 - How will kids read historical documents when they go to museums?

-Okay, that last one was one of the more ridiculous points on the list, but it seemed like there were a lot of older folks who STRONGLY support cursive writing, without very strong reasons.
-There were also several people who said things like “they should of never stopped teaching it.”
-First of all, “should of” is not a thing.
-Perhaps all that time spent you spent learning cursive should’ve (not “should of”) been spent on spelling and grammar, but I digress.
+Okay, that last one was one of the more ridiculous points on the list, but it seems like there are a lot of older folks who STRONGLY support cursive writing, without very strong reasons.
+There were also several people who said things like "they should of never stopped teaching it."
+First of all, "should of" is not a thing.
+Perhaps all that time spent you spent learning cursive should've (not "should of") been spent on spelling and grammar, but I digress.

 "A mark or sign made by an individual on an instrument or document to signify knowledge, approval, acceptance, or obligation.
 The term signature is generally understood to mean the signing of a written document with one's own hand.
 However, it is not critical that a signature actually be written by hand for it to be legally valid.
 It may, for example, be typewritten, engraved, or stamped."